macrobee/kanbanboard/README.md

 ## Future features (if this project were to be expanded upon)

-Mobile responsiveness
+Mobile responsiveness for layout

 Editing existing tasks

-Persisting tasks between sessions
+Persisting tasks between sessions (LocalStorage or cookies)

 Limits on the number of tasks that can be added in each container

+Switching the order of tasks.
+Currently, dragging and dropping cards without moving containers allows the dragged card to be put at the bottom of its current container, but not reordered specifically.